-After watching the videos, students MUST complete a short quiz on Canvas BEFORE each lecture (due at 8:00am on Mondays, i.e., Feb 6(Feb 13), Feb 13, Feb 20, Feb 27, and Mar 6).
-Quizzes can be taken as many times as desired, but NO late submission of the quizzes for whatever reason will be accepted (except for in the first week until Feb 13).
-Students shall take full responsibility for losing any part of this score for not obeying the above instructions.
+- After watching the videos, students MUST complete a short quiz on Canvas BEFORE each lecture (due at 8:00am on Wednesday, i.e., Sep 6, 13, 20, 27, Oct 11). - The best 4 scores out of the 5 quizzes will be counted. - Quizzes can be taken as many times as desired, but NO late submission of the quizzes for whatever reason will be accepted. - Students shall take full responsibility for losing any part of this score for not obeying the above instructions.
 Emailing the TA or the instructor will NOT change this part of the grade as all grades will automatically be calculated and posted on Canvas.

-B. Lab Submissions (10%)
+B. Lab Submissions (20%)

-Students are expected to attend ALL lab sessions, contribute class activities, and submit tasks during the lab time (according to the official enrolled lab section) from week 1 to week 6.
+Students are expected to attend ALL lab sessions, contribute class activities, and submit tasks during the lab time (according to the official enrolled lab section).
 Details of the requirement for the session is provided below.
 NO late submission will be accepted and there will NO MAKEUP arrangement for whatever reason.

-- 10 points for completing 5+ lab submissions (missed at most 1) - 8 points for completing 4 only (missed 2 out of 6) - 5 points for completing 3 only (missed 3 out of 6) - 1 point for completing 2 only (missed 4 out of 6) - No points for completing none or 1 only (missed 5 or 6)
+- 20 points for completing 5+ lab submissions (missed at most 1) - 15 points for completing 4 only (missed 2 out of 6) - 10 points for completing 3 only (missed 3 out of 6) - 5 points for completing 2 only (missed 4 out of 6) - No points for completing none or 1 only (missed 5 or 6)